EolnMsuk/SkipCord-2/README.md

 - **!whois**
   Lists the names of current Discord members who are timed out / recently left / joined the server.

+- **!roles**
+  Lists the names role title of all members with roles in the server.

 - **!top**
   Lists the top 5 Oldest Discord accounts on the current server.